.NET Aspire Oracle Entity Framework Core integration

 Configuration

-The .NET Aspire Oracle Entity Framework Core integration provides multiple options to configure the database connection based on the requirements and conventions of your project.
+The .NET Aspire Oracle Entity Framework Core integration provides multiple configuration approaches and options to meet the requirements and conventions of your project.

 Use a connection string